Pulmonic Valvular Stenosis

 Prognosis

-Patients with moderately severe to severe stenosis have clinically progressing disease.
-The survival rate for severe stenosis is 96%; however, mean follow-up over a period of 33 years suggest that 53% of patients had required further intervention.
-Forty percent may have atrial or ventricular arrhythmias.[6, 11]
+Patients with moderately severe-to-severe stenosis have clinically progressing disease.
+The survival rate for severe stenosis is 96%; however, mean follow-up over a period of 33 years suggests that 53% of patients required further intervention.
+Forty percent may have associated atrial or ventricular arrhythmias.[11, 15]

 Morbidity/mortality

 Valvular disease in general has high morbidity and mortality rates.
-Isolated pulmonic valvular disease has been found to be the most benign.[9]
-In the United States, about 82,000 valvular replacements are performed per year.[5]
-Survival to adulthood is most common, as symptoms and extent of disease progress with time.[2]
+However, isolated pulmonic valvular stenosis has been found to be the most benign.[7]
+In the United States, about 82,000 valvular replacements are performed per year.[3]
+Survival to adulthood is most common, as symptoms and extent of disease progress with time.[17]

 Much of what is known about the morbidity and mortality of pulmonic valvular stenosis comes from the Natural History Study of Congenital Heart Defects and the Second Natural History Study of Congenital Heart Defects.
 The Natural History Study of Congenital Heart Defects included an initial cardiac catheterization and then follow up for events over an 8-year period.
 The Second Natural History Study of Congenital Heart Defects reported on 16-27 years of follow up from the same cohort.[7]

-The studies demonstrated that adverse outcomes directly relate to the right ventricular systolic pressure gradient.[14]
-Mild pulmonic valvular stenosis with pressure gradient across the valve less than 50 mm Hg was found to be well tolerated clinically and subjectively.[9]
-Of these patients, 94% were asymptomatic, without cyanosis or congestive heart failure.[15, 16] Moderate-to-severe pulmonic valvular stenosis, with pressure gradient greater than 50 mm Hg is more often associated with decreased cardiac output, right ventricular hypertrophy, early congestive heart failure (CHF), and cyanosis.
-Valvulotomy has been shown to improve morbidity and mortality and is indicated with these gradients.[9]
+The studies demonstrated that adverse outcomes directly relate to the right ventricular systolic pressure gradient.[18]
+Mild pulmonic valvular stenosis with pressure gradient across the valve less than 50 mm Hg was found to be well tolerated clinically and subjectively.[7]
+Of these patients, 94% were asymptomatic, without cyanosis or congestive heart failure (CHF).[19, 20] Moderate-to-severe pulmonic valvular stenosis, with pressure gradient greater than 50 mm Hg was more often associated with decreased cardiac output, right ventricular hypertrophy, early CHF, and cyanosis.
+Valvotomy has been shown to improve morbidity and mortality and is indicated in severe disease.[7]

-The morbidity and mortality of valvular lesions in regards to pregnancy and fetal outcomes has not been rigorously studied.
-A case-control study of 17 patients suggested that there is no adverse impact on either the mother or the fetus.[17]
+The morbidity and mortality of valvular lesions in regard to pregnancy and fetal outcomes has not been rigorously studied.
+Recent literature suggests there is no impact of pulmonic valvular stenosis on maternal or fetal health.[21, 14]

 Complications